tkuebler/pyping/README.md

 Pyping
 ======

-A pure python ping implementation using raw sockets.
+A pure python ping implementation using raw sockets for python 3.

 Note that ICMP messages can only be sent from processes running as root (in Windows, you must run this script as 'Administrator').

 Original Version from Matthew Dixon Cowles.

-* Copyleft 1989-2011 by the python-ping team, see `AUTHORS <https://raw.github.com/socketubs/pyping/master/AUTHORS>`_ for more details.
+* Copyleft 1989-2011 by the python-ping team, see `AUTHORS <https://raw.github.com/tkuebler/pyping/master/AUTHORS>`_ for more details.
-* License: GNU GPL v2, see `LICENCE <https://raw.github.com/Socketubs/Pyping/master/LICENSE>`_ for more details.
+* License: GNU GPL v2, see `LICENCE <https://raw.github.com/tkuebler/pyping/master/LICENSE>`_ for more details.

 Usage
 -----